 For some, hunkering down and waiting for the storm to pass might seem like the best way to meet this crisis.
 In reality, it’s the most dangerous.

 Hope is not a strategy; action is the antidote to almost every challenge.
-Want to beat this pandemic and thrive?
+Want to beat the current world and thrive?
 Then it’s time to act.
 Here’s why.

 1. Times of disruption are ripe with opportunity.

 “Be greedy only when others are fearful.” —Warren Buffett